 If you're a resident of Ohio and looking for a new checking account, you've got a diverse pool of options from big banks to smaller, local banks.

-As the essential bank account, your checking account should be one that fits your needs without exorbitant fees.
+As the essential bank account, your checking account should fit your needs without exorbitant fees.

 Because of the variety offered by banks in Ohio, you might have difficulty sorting through the many accounts available.

 Learn about the different checking accounts available from Ohio banks to find the one that's the best fit for you based on fees, conveniences, and other features that matter to you.

 The Huntington Bank Asterisk-Free Checking is a free checking account that doesn’t come with any surprises or fine print.

 There is no minimum balance or deposit requirement, there is no monthly maintenance fee, and as another benefit, you can get a fee-free Premier Savings Account as long as you have your checking account.

 One nice perk of the Asterisk-Free Checking account is that you get 24-hour grace to avoid overdraft fees.
 If you overdraw your account, you have until midnight the next day to make a deposit that brings your balance back into the black.
 If you do, you won’t owe a fee.